waggle-sensor/summer2022/snead/5G-Core.md

 In Domain Proxy [docs](https://docs.magmacore.org/docs/dp/architecture_overview), it looks like most of the radio interface is 4G based, so will have to see at the Wavelabs 5G webinar.

+### Edge Computing Capabilities

+None listed that I can see.
+They are looking into network slicing in the next 18 months, but that doesn't necessarily mean ability to perform edge computing.

 ## Attributes

 - Part of the Linux Foundation